CSCfi/csc-user-guide/docs/data/sensitive-data/secondarydata-access.md

 ## CSC project enables service usage

 Using CSC services is based on CSC projects managed in MyCSC customer portal.
-Each CSC project has a primary user i.e. **project manager** who can add members and manages access to the services.
-A project manager is responsible for the project's activities and acts as the data controller (or academic organization) representative.
-They, for example, need to describe which type of sensitive data the project is processing.
+Every CSC project has a primary user i.e. **project manager** who creates the project and manages its resources and lifetime.
+A project manager is usually the leader of the research team.
+He also acts as a contact person between CSC and the research team.
+When a project processes dataset for which a permit has been granted by Findata or a single register, CSC adds project members and activates the SD Desktop service.

 ### 1. Test regular SD Desktop

-You can create a test project and test regular SD Desktop independently, to make sure that SD Desktop is suitable for your needs.
+You can create a test project and test regular SD Desktop independently to make sure that SD Desktop is suitable for your needs.
 [Instructions how to access regular SD Desktop](sd-use-case-new-user-project-manager.md).

 If you need software that is not available on the SD Desktop by default, please contact [Service Desk](../../support/contact.md) (*Subject: Sensitive Data, Secondary use*) well in advance - even before applying for a data permit.